MarckBarrion/argos-crazyflie_python-wrapper/README.md

     - Multi-ranger Deck (Proximity Sensor)
     - Ground Sensor (IR-based Sensor)
     - Range and Bearing Sensor and Actuator
-    - (TODO) Entity Distribution - XML
+    - Entity Distribution - XML

 This work is based on the following resources:
 * ARGoS-Python Wrapper